 CTV will notify EPA at least 30 days prior to conducting mechanical integrity and formation tests and provide a detailed description of the testing procedure.
 Notice and the opportunity to witness these tests/logs shall be provided to EPA at least 48 hours in advance of a given test/log.

-6.0 Well Operations
+5. Well Operations

-Injection operation conditions are detailed in the document titled Appendix 4: Operational Procedures.
+Injection operation conditions are detailed in Appendix 4.

-7.0 Injection Well Plugging Plan
+6. Injection Well Plugging Plan

 CTV will conduct injection well plugging and abandonment according to the procedures below.